 What is the minimum JAMB score for Mechanical Engineering?

-Most universities require 200–250, with top federal universities setting higher cut-off marks.
+Most universities require 200 to 250, with top federal universities setting higher cut off marks.

 Can I get admission with a JAMB score of 200?